CS6314/online-furniture-store/README.md

 o Video recording of your website’s demo.
 In the video, you will walk viewers through all main functions of the website.
 The video should be between 3-5 minutes long.

-## Due date for project submission is May 9, 2021, 11:59 PM.

-Sample changes